Hites Transfer Scholarship

 - Hold a minimum of a 3.50 cumulative grade point average out of a possible 4.0 on all college-level coursework completed in the past five years.

-- Intend to transfer to a regionally accredited four-year college in fall 2022.
+- Intend to transfer to a regionally accredited four-year college, attending on a full time basis.

-- Have completed a minimum of 45 college-level semester credit hours (or the quarterly equivalent) by December 31, 2021, and at least 50 college-level semester credit hours (or the quarterly equivalent) at the time of transfer to a four-year college.
+- Have completed a minimum of 45 college-level semester credit hours (or the quarterly equivalent) by December 31st of the application year.

 - Hold temporary or permanent residency in the country of the college the student is attending OR must possess a visa considered appropriate by the college.